Janet Leigh

-Early life
+Early life and education

-Jeanette Helen Morrison was born on July 6, 1927, in Merced, California, the only child of Helen Lita (née Westergaard) and Frederick Robert Morrison.
+Jeanette Helen Morrison was born on July 6, 1927, in Merced, California, the child of Helen Lita (née Westergaard) and Frederick Robert Morrison.
 Her maternal grandparents were immigrants from Denmark, and her father had Scots-Irish and German ancestry.
-Shortly after Leigh's birth, the family relocated to Stockton, where she spent her early life.
-She was brought up in poverty, as her father struggled to support the family with his factory employment, and he took various additional jobs after the Great Depression.
+Shortly after Leigh's birth, the family relocated to Stockton where she spent her early life.
+She was brought up in poverty as her father struggled to support the family with his factory employment, and he took various additional jobs after the Great Depression.

 Leigh was raised Presbyterian and sang in the local church choir throughout her childhood.
-In 1941, when her paternal grandfather became terminally ill, the family relocated to Merced, where they moved into her grandparents' home.
-She attended Weber Grammar School in Stockton, and later Stockton High School.
+In 1941 when her paternal grandfather became terminally ill, the family relocated to Merced, moving into her grandparents' home.
+She attended Weber Grammar School in Stockton and later Stockton High School.
 Leigh excelled in academics and graduated from high school at age sixteen.
+Though Leigh initially left college to pursue her film career, she re-enrolled in night classes at the University of Southern California in early 1947.